LeaCM03/GoTChatbot/README.md

 eMail: leacormar@gmail.com

 **_Encountered Problems:_**
-- 1st rpoblem: Once the project has been created (botonic new ...) and executed, there should appear a very basic chatbot that answers "I don't understand" to every message.
+- 1st (main) problem: Once the project has been created (botonic new ...) and executed, there should appear a very basic chatbot that answers "I don't understand" to every message.
 However, every time I try that the localhost page opened in my browser appears blank.
 If I open the console of said browser page i get an error from the node_modules directory which i have tried to fix, unsuccesfully.
 Therefor, instead of getting stuck with this I have decided that it would be best for me to program the required exercises first, although I have not been able to check if they work, and then use the spare time to try and fix this issue
 - The other commits (not counting the ReadMe) have been created/written without being able to see the result.
 When i execute the chatBot, an empty screen appears

 ---------------------------------------------------------------------------------------